Orbit: Learn the game behind the glass

 Future Vision

-Concepts like QR codes, API integrations, and manufacturer platform support could extend Orbit beyond onboarding, creating lasting engagement across digital and physical play.
+Concepts like QR codes, API integrations, and manufacturer platform support represent ways Orbit could grow in the future, extending engagement across digital and physical play.

 Key Takeaways

-Together, these elements illustrate a holistic approach to onboarding and gamified learning, highlighting how design, strategy, and experience converge to create meaningful, educational, and engaging products.
+Together, these elements illustrate a holistic approach to structured skill development, highlighting how design, strategy, and experience converge to create engaging and educational player experiences.